gustavohdev/project-twitter-redis/README.md

 # Simple Clone of Twiiter with Redis

+# To Run
+- just clone it, use "npm i" ( for libraries ), after that, "nodemon app.js" to run.

 # Implemented
 - We added a signup/registration on top of Redis
 - We allowed people to follow each other